 Liability: Food Donation

-An individual, who, in good faith, donates, prepares, or serves food for use by a nonprofit, or a nonprofit that dispenses the food, will not be held legally responsible for the nature or condition of the food.
-They can be held legally responsible if acting with extreme carelessness, intent to cause harm, or knew the food was harmful.
+An individual, who, in good faith, donates food, will not be held legally responsible for the condition of the food.
+They can be held legally responsible if acting with extreme carelessness or intent to cause harm.